Actyx/Actyx/web/developer.actyx.com/blog/2020-06-25-differential-dataflow.md

 In a factory, people and machines work together to produce goods, for example chairs.
 Multiple intermediate products like legs need to be manufactured before the chair can be assembled, where each piece is created and refined over a series of process steps at different workstations.
-Two obvious questions for shop-floor personnel are: what is currently going on, and how much time has it taken for the various people and machines to produce a given batch of chairs.
+Two obvious questions for shop-floor personnel are: What is currently going on, and how much time has it taken for the various people and machines to produce a given batch of chairs?
 These questions are merely examples of the ones we could answer if we had an audit trail like this:

 time | who | what